Frequently asked questions (FAQ)

 A carbon footprint measures all the carbon dioxide (CO2) and other greenhouse gases emitted directly or indirectly by an activity or product we use.
 Direct emissions of CO2 come from the burning of fossil fuels for energy in our homes and transportation.

-Indirect CO2 emissions come from the whole lifecycle of products - those associated with their manufacture and eventual breakdown.
-Our demand for these products results in CO2 emissions that would not otherwise be released (released during manufacture and disposal) therefore the CO2 can be considered to be a part of or embedded in the products.
+Indirect greenhouse gas emissions come from the whole lifecycle of products - those associated with their manufacture and eventual breakdown.
+Our demand for these products results in emissions that would not otherwise be released (released during manufacture and disposal) therefore the greenhouse gases can be considered to be a part of or embedded in the products.

-The UN International Panel on Climate Change (IPCC) calculates emissions based on the concept that the producer is responsible for CO2 emissions.
+The UN International Panel on Climate Change (IPCC) calculates emissions based on the concept that the producer is responsible for greenhouse gas emissions.
 Therefore, a country with a large industrial base, such as China, will often have higher emissions, while a service-based economy will have a smaller level.

-Currently, the UK government measures carbon emissions physically released within UK boundaries but it avoids taking account of carbon emissions and other greenhouses gases emitted in the production of goods and services imported into the UK.
-A definitive carbon footprint measures all emissions resulting from the consumption of goods and services consumed within the UK.
+Currently, the UK government measures greenhouse gas emissions physically released within UK boundaries but it avoids taking account of carbon emissions and other greenhouses gases emitted in the production of goods and services imported into the UK.
+A definitive carbon footprint measures all greenhouse gas emissions resulting from the consumption of goods and services consumed within the UK.

 What is ecological 'overshoot'?